Holy Name Seminary (Madison, Wisconsin): History

 The NRHP nomination observes, "Although the Colonial Revival style of architecture had historically been associated more with Protestant churches than with the Catholic Church, in the years following World War II the Catholic Church in the United States seemed eager to establish an American identity.
 Gothic Revival churches, with stone exteriors and stained glass windows, were also increasingly expensive to construct.
 Thus, nationally in the post-war period, many Catholic parishes embraced the Colonial Revival for their new building campaigns."

-The first students arrived in September of 1964.
+The first students arrived in September 1964.
 The school had space for 264 high school students, 122 college students, and 23 faculty.
 Holy Name was a minor seminary, which meant that a young man considering the priesthood could attend high school in a boarding facility.
 The high school at Holy Name was also open to boys headed for college and not the priesthood, as long as they abided by the rules.
 After four years of high school, the seminarian could continue at Holy Name for two years of junior college.
 At the end of that, if he was approved and chose to continue toward priesthood, he could continue at a major seminary, where he would study philosophy for two years and then continue to four years of divinity school.

 Enrollment dipped in the 1970s and the college classes were dropped in 1975.
 In 1995 Bishop Bullock closed the high school, citing a lack of priests to run it.

 The complex was converted into a pastoral center in 1998 and became known as the Bishop O'Connor Catholic Pastoral Center and has since then housed a number of Catholic organizations, including Catholic Charities and Relevant Radio.
 In 2015, it underwent a $23 million renovation, with a portion of the building being converted into a residential community of 53 apartments named Holy Name Heights.

 The seminary's chapel had never had an organ until after 2017, when a 1,187-pipe Aeolian-Skinner pipe organ was restored and installed in an 18-month project.